Registration

 Student Life and Campus Services (CVEC)

-1. Complete the necessary steps at cvec.etudiant.gouv.fr.
-Be sure to have your INE number handy beforehand (make sure to spell your first and last names correctly).
+- Complete the necessary steps at cvec.etudiant.gouv.fr.
+Be sure to have your INE number ready beforehand (make sure to spell your first and last names correctly).

-The CVEC is a contribution “intended to promote the reception and social, health, cultural, and athletic support of students and to strengthen the preventive and health education initiatives carried out for their benefit.”
+The CVEC is a contribution “intended to promote the reception and social, health, cultural, and athletic support of students and to strengthen prevention and health education initiatives carried out for their benefit.”

 Depending on your situation, either:

-In either case, you will be issued a certificate: without it, you cannot complete your registration with the authorities.
+In either case, you will be issued a certificate: without it, you cannot complete your administrative registration.

-Please note: Students who do not receive financial aid are encouraged to log in now at mesServices.etudiant.gouv.fr to create an account and streamline the process.
+Please note: For students who do not receive financial aid, we encourage you to log in now at mesServices.etudiant.gouv.fr to create an account and make the process easier.

-Applications for financial aid, and in some cases for student housing, are processed by the CROUS in Montpellier after you submit a Student Social File.
-When you register, you will be asked to provide your financial aid notification, which specifies your award level; this exempts you from paying tuition fees.
+Applications for financial aid, and possibly for student housing, are processed by the CROUS in Montpellier after you submit a Student Social File.
+When you register, you will be asked to provide your financial aid notification, which specifies your aid level; this exempts you from paying tuition fees.

 I haven’t received my CROUS notification yet, but I’m registering now.
 What should I do?

-You will register at the full rate, and once you receive your notification, you can request a refund of your registration fees.
+You will register at the full rate, and as soon as you receive your notification, you can request a refund of your registration fees.

-Please note: if you request payment in three installments, the refund can only be processed at least fifteen days after the final payment, which will occur within two to three months of your enrollment.
+Please note: if you opt to pay in three installments, the refund can only be processed at least fifteen days after the final payment, which will occur within two to three months of your enrollment.

-If you declared yourself eligible for a scholarship during your online enrollment or re-enrollment but have not yet received the notification from the CROUS, you will be asked to pay the full tuition fee.
+If you indicated that you are a scholarship recipient during your online enrollment or re-enrollment but have not yet received your CROUS notification, you will be asked to pay the full tuition fee.

-How do I get a refund of my registration fees if I am awarded a scholarship after registering?
+How can I get a refund of my registration fees if I am awarded a scholarship after I have registered?

 Refunds are issued via bank transfer.

-All the information is available on our website:https://staps.edu.umontpellier.fr/scolarite/procedures-administratives-diverses/
+All the information is available on our website:link to the page

 Tuition fees are set by ministerial decree.
-They cover the cost of the degree and access to the University Library.
+They include the cost of the degree and access to the University Library.

-Details of the fees paid upon registration are listed on the Scol’Pass fee receipt or on your registration summary, which can be downloaded online from your digital account (ENT) (under the “Registration Summary” tab).
+Details of the fees paid upon registration are listed on the Scol’Pass fee receipt or on your registration summary, which you can download online from your digital account (ENT) (under the “Registration Summary” tab).

-For online registration, payment must be made by credit card (Visa or MasterCard).
+For online registration, payment will be made by credit card (Visa or MasterCard).

-For on-site registration, you may pay by Visa or MasterCard credit card, or by check made payable to the University of Montpellier’s Accounting Officer.
+For on-site registration, you may pay by Visa or MasterCard, or by check made out to the University of Montpellier’s accounting officer.

-For payment by bank transfer: contact the Registration Office for instructions:staps-inscriptions@umontpellier.fr
+For payment by bank transfer: contact your registration office for instructions:staps-inscriptions@umontpellier.fr

-Registration will only be processed upon receipt of payment.
-The Registration Office does not accept cash payments.
+Registration will not be processed until payment is received.
+The registration office does not accept cash payments.

 Can I delay the processing of my check payment?